 After plan paid benefits for routine hearing exams or hearing aids, you are responsible for the remaining cost.
+Any costs you pay for routine hearing services will not count toward your maximum out-of-pocket amount.

 Hearing Aids may require prior authorization from our hearing supplier to ensure you are fitted with the most appropriate device available under the plan.
 To find a provider affiliated with our hearing supplier or for information on covered devices, call the Customer Service number on the back cover of this booklet.